 A few days ago I read, by chance, something that really amazed me.
 I looked up where these words came from, and I found out that they were from Livro do desassossego (the Book of Disquiet) from Fernando Pessoa.
 Then I looked him up and came upon such an extraordinary author.
 It was like love at first sight.
-Although I don’t know much about him, I am in love with him: he got to me!
-I haven’t read any of his works yet, but I have seen this: http://disquietude.nl/, an interactional web site about the Book of Disquiet with very interesting quotes, which inspired me to write this.
+I fell in love with him: he got to me! and his book is one of my favourites now.

 Everybody knows how we fall in love: by one person’s image either physically, virtually or ideally.
 But moreover, looks can start a relationship between the two, through which a special intimate space can be built: an “interfacial sphere” (Peter Sloterdijk); a sphere like an exclusive bubble of real or imaginary erotic content.

 El Bosco, Detail from The Garden of Earthly Delights (See the couple inside a bubble).

 Giotto, Detail from The Meeting at the Golden Gate (Joacquim and Anna, both faces in a two-poled aureole).